MicrosoftDocs/dynamics365-guidance/guidance/business-processes/design-to-retire-areas.md

 If you want to implement Dynamics 365 solutions to assist with your *design to retire* business processes, use the following resources and steps to learn more.

 1. [Design to retire introduction](design-to-retire-introduction.md)
 2. [Design to retire end-to-end overview](design-to-retire-overview.md)
+3. Learn about the business process catalog at [About the business process catalog for Dynamics 365 apps and services](about.md)

 ## Related resources